You Are Our Priority

 - “Whiplash,” which is the colloquial term for a cervical sprain (neck sprain) or cervical strain (neck strain) injury, often caused by rear-end collisions in multi-vehicle accidents

-To learn more about filing a workers’ compensation claim for a shoulder injury or neck injury at your workplace, call the Ramsay Law Firm at (704) 376-1616 for a free consultation.
+To learn more about filing a workers’ compensation claim for a shoulder injury or neck injury at your workplace, call our Charlotte workplace injury lawyers at the Ramsay Law Firm at (704) 376-1616 for a free consultation.

 Why Choose Ramsay Law Firm?

 Familiarity With the Medical Field and How to Effectively Argue Cases